Strike (1925 film): Filming

 Production began in early 1924.
 The board of Goskino was afraid that Eisenstein would produce a plotless "montage of attractions".
 They had him begin with test shoots conducted at their studio on Zhitnaya Street in Moscow.
 After two days of test shoots, the board decided to remove Eisenstein from the project.
-Only after Mikhin and Tisse personally guaranteed the film's completion was Eisenstein was given a third test shoot and allowed to continue with production.
+Only after Mikhin and Tisse personally guaranteed the film's completion was Eisenstein given a third test shoot and allowed to continue with production.
 During filming, he continued to quarrel with the studio over enormous demands, such as a thousand extras to form a mob in a scene from part five.
 Much of the crew resented him over the stringent production process, but Eisenstein was generally unaware.

 Style and themes

 Wheels are a recurring visual motif often linked to the workers.

 Strike applies Eisenstein's principle of "montage of attractions".
 Developed during his work in theatre, the principle stipulates that each moment of a work should be filled with surprise and intensity.
 His influential essay, Montage of Attractions, was written between production and premiere.

 Eisenstein's editing is rapid, even compared to other Soviet filmmakers of the era.
 Strike has an average shot length of 2.5 seconds, less than half that of a typical Hollywood film.
 Dissolves, traditionally used to indicate the passage of time between shots, are used instead as a visual effect.
 In some scenes, the aspect ratio is dynamic, with masks in front of the camera being added or removed to change the framing of a shot.
 The film also makes use of multiple exposures and iris shots.

 Eisenstein uses multiple visual motifs that, after being established with one side of the conflict, change over the course of the narrative arc.
-Early on, animal identities distinguish the police spies, and pushing goat in a wheelbarrow is equated to throwing out the factory manager.
+Early on, animal identities distinguish the police spies, and pushing a goat in a wheelbarrow is equated to throwing out the factory manager.
 At the end of the film, shots of a bull being slaughtered are used to symbolize violence against the workers.
 Images of puddles and swimming link water to the workers early in the film.
 Later on, a heavy rain appears during the capture of the first leader, and firemen attack the workers with large jets of water.
 Circular shapes are originally associated with the workers, through images of spinning flywheels and turbines.
 During the strike the wheels are stopped, and the motif reappears as the barrels in which the provocateurs live and the wheels of the fire truck.